mvolkmann/js2htmlstr/README.md

 # js2htmlstr

-This is a collection of JavaScript functions that generate and validate HTML strings.
+This is a collection of JavaScript functions that generate HTML strings.

-The `example` directory contains a project that uses this package.
+## Examples

 The following code demonstrates basic usage.